-Organisations are also paying attention to employee experience before the first day of employment, ensuing pre-employment communications are engaging, as well as using social network sites such as Facebook to put new recruits in touch with each other before they start employment.
+Organisations are also paying attention to employee experience before the first day of employment, ensuing pre-employment communications are engaging, as well as using social network sites such as Facebook and LinkedIn to put new recruits in touch with each other before they start employment.
 This is particularly common for graduate intakes.
 Find out more in our report Putting social media to work: lessons from employers.

 Using a formal induction course